ChrisChenMS/SmallTool_MSIPC/Readme.md

 }
 ```

+ - LogFileOrderBy：

+   1: Time order

+   2: Time desc order

+   Others: default order

  - LogOnly:

    true: This mode will focus on Logs folder only, no certificate analysis will be included in report.
-Input the folder path of Logs or a single *.ipclog file.
+Input the folder path of Logs.

    false: This mode will focus on the whole MSIPC folder.
 Input the MSIPC folder path.